Frank-003/Webstack-PortfolioProject/README.md

 # Webstack-PortfolioProject

-A simple portfolio website built with Flask to showcase backend development projects.
+A simple portfolio website built with Flask to showcase my personal portfolio.

 ## Installation